 Managing the PayPal related operations on the WooCommerce stores, you can use one of the several popular and highly functional PayPal for WooCommerce extensions that add great value to your WooCommerce store.

-I think before going deeper into how PayPal Standard adds value to the store, it is a good idea to go over some of the popular PayPal extensions.
+Before going deeper into how PayPal Standard adds value to the store, it is a good idea to go over some of the popular PayPal extensions.
 Note that the following list reflects my opinion.
-If I have missed out your favorite extension, do mention it in the comments.
+If I have missed out on your favorite extension, do mention it in the comments.

 - WooCommerce PayPal Powered by Braintree Payment Gateway